nvkomata/nvkomata.github.io/src/content/blog/2024/07/firstpost.md

 ---
 title: 'first post, one out of [undefined]'
 description: 'a wind comes and goes along with the crowd of crows, the ones that eat away the good meat'
-pubDate: 'Jul 27 2024'
+published_date: 'Jul 27 2024'
+updated_date: 'Jul 28 2024'
-heroImage: '/blog/ellen_joe__by_aririnmorstan_dhqzf2v.jpg'
+post_image: '/blog/ellen_joe__by_aririnmorstan_dhqzf2v.jpg'
-heroAlt: 'Ellen Joe by aririnmorstan on DeviantArt'
+post_image_alt: 'Ellen Joe by aririnmorstan on DeviantArt'
 ---

 # so you decided to make a blog, now what?